-We are grateful for the generous support of the National Science Foundation's Human-Centered Computing (HCC) Program for our project on designing the future of risk prediction IT in fire departments.
+We are grateful to the National Science Foundation (NSF)'s Human-Centered Computing (HCC) Program for their generous support of our project on designing the future of risk prediction IT in fire departments.

 CIL will collaborate with Arizona State University on identifying and minimizing biases in social service provisioning systems, thanks to the generous support from the National Science Foundation's DASS program.